ceejbot/polyclay/README.md

 # Polyclay

 Polymer modeling clay for node.js.
 A model schema definition with type validations, dirty-state tracking, and rollback.
-Is optionally persistable to CouchDB using [cradle](https://github.com/cloudhead/cradle).
+Models are optionally persistable to CouchDB using [cradle](https://github.com/cloudhead/cradle).
+Polyclay gives you the safety of type-enforcing properties without making you write a lot of boilerplate.

-The package.json requires [lodash](https://github.com/bestiejs/lodash) as a dependency, but it'll be perfectly fine with [underscore](https://github.com/documentcloud/underscore) instead.

 [![Build Status](https://secure.travis-ci.org/ceejbot/polyclay.png)](http://travis-ci.org/ceejbot/polyclay)